ehounder/SoftwareXGenInfoTheory/README.md

-# Supplemental Material: Mathematics and Machine Learning in Nanomechanics and Mechanobiology
+# Supplemental Material: Royal Society Open Science

-Submission ID d7370bb1-fd9b-4d0f-a122-0679f0e2b076
-New Material Property: 4D Spacetime Energy/Mass Density From Einstein-Maxwell Tensor Field Integrations
+**New material properties: 4D photon-electron energy/mass densities and relative permittivities from Einstein-Maxwell tensor integrations**

 [3] **Theorem 1** Mathematica® notebook [4DGEMEOSphoton-electronProof.nb](https://github.com/ehounder/SupplementaryMaterial/blob/main/4DGEMEOSphoton-electronProof.nb) posted in Raw InputForm.
 To run the code, copy and paste into Mathematica notebook, in the pop-up choose to "interpret the text and open it as a new notebook."
 Then in the new notebook convert the TraditionalForm to StandardForm which returns: True => True && True => True.